IMF Regional Capacity Development Initiatives

 The Caribbean Regional Technical Assistance Center (CARTAC) was established in Bridgetown, Barbados in 2001.
-It serves 20 Caribbean island countries and territories, including Anguilla, Antigua and Barbuda, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Cayman Islands, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Suriname, Trinidad and Tobago, and Turks and Caicos.
-Its current program cycle is funded by Australia, Canada, the Caribbean Development Bank, the European Union, the IMF, the United Kingdom, the host country Barbados, and beneficiary countries.
+It serves 20 Caribbean countries and territories: Anguilla, Antigua and Barbuda, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Cayman Islands, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Suriname, Trinidad and Tobago, and Turks and Caicos.
+Aruba, Curacao, and Sint Maarten are considering joining CARTAC in 2017.
+Funding for the current program cycle is provided by Canada, the United Kingdom, the European Union, and the host and member countries.

 The Central America, Panama and the Dominican Republic Regional Technical Assistance Center (CAPTAC-DR) started operations in May 2009 in Guatemala City, Guatemala, and works with Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua, and Panama.
 Its current program cycle is supported by the European Union, Canada, Mexico, Luxembourg, and member countries; it also collaborates with the Inter-American Development Bank.

 The Joint Regional Training Center for Latin America (Brazil Training Center, BTC) was established in 2001 to host training on macroeconomic, fiscal and financial management, and statistics for Latin American officials.
 Currently a joint venture with Brazil’s central bank (through its training arm, UniBacen), the center also serves as a platform to disseminate policy experiences and challenges.